The Freetrade SIPP

 The Act Part 4 of the Finance Act 2004 and the schedules relating to that part, as amended from time to time.

-The Administration Company Gaudi Regulated Services Limited who will provide administration services to the Scheme as specified in the Trust Deed and Rules.
+The Administration Company Platform One Limited, who will provide administration services to the Scheme as specified in the Trust Deed and Rules.

-Annual Allowance The maximum amount that can be contributed annually to a pension as specified by HMRC pursuant to the Act and still benefit from tax relief.
+Annual Allowance The maximum amount that can be contributed annually to a pension as specified by HMRC pursuant to the Act without incurring a personal tax charge.

 Benefit An actual or prospective entitlement to any benefit from the Scheme.

-Charges Schedule The separate document ‘Charges Schedule’, which provides details of the charges and forms part of these Terms and Conditions.
+Charges Schedule The separate document ‘Charges Schedule’, which provides details of Freetrade’s charges in relation to the Freetrade SIPP.

-Contribution Any payment, excluding transfer payments, to the pension plan made by you.
+Contribution Any payment, excluding pension transfer payments, made by you to the Pension Plan.

 Freetrade Freetrade Limited.
-The promoter and distributor of the Freetrade SIPP and manager of customer interaction.
+The co-manufacturer, promoter and distributor of the Freetrade SIPP and manager of customer interaction.
+Freetrade Limited provides investment services in relation to your SIPP in accordance with the Freetrade Terms and Conditions.

 HMRC HM Revenue & Customs.

-Money Purchase Annual Allowance This applies from the point you first access any pension benefits flexibly and is the maximum amount that can be contributed annually thereafter to money purchase pension schemes and still benefit from tax relief.
+Money Purchase Annual Allowance This applies from the point you first access any pension benefits flexibly and is the maximum amount that can be contributed annually thereafter to money purchase pension schemes without incurring a personal tax charge.

 Relevant UK earnings Employment income such as salary, wages, bonus, overtime, commission providing it is chargeable to tax under section 7(2) Income Tax (Earnings and Pensions) Act 2003.
 Also includes individual self-employed or partnership income derived from a trade, profession or vocation chargeable under Part 2 Income Tax (Trading and Other Income) Act 2005.
 Other sources of income may qualify and you should seek specialist advice if necessary.